 What to bring?

-- Cochlear Implants/ Hearing Aids/ Bone Conducting Hearing Implants are essential for the day (please make sure your child has whatever technology they use and that it is in good working order) our Audiologist will check your child's hearing technology on the morning of the assessments
+- Cochlear Implants/ Hearing Aids/ Bone Conducting Hearing Implants are essential for the day (please make sure your child's hearing technology is in good working order) our Audiologist will check your child's hearing technology on the morning of the assessments

 - Glasses if they use them either full time or just for reading